Baked blueberry and elderflower cheesecake

 1. Step 1

-Pre-heat your oven to 175°C / gas mark 4.
-Line a 23cm round spring form tin with greaseproof paper, smoothing out the edges.
-Crush biscuits into fine crumbs and mix with 40g melted butter.
+Preheat the oven to 175°C / 155°C fan / gas mark 4.
+Line a 23cm round spring-form tin with greaseproof paper, smoothing out the edges.
+Crush the digestive biscuits into fine crumbs, melt 40g of the unsalted butter and mix together.
+Press the crumb mix firmly into the base of the tin.

 2. Step 2

-Press the crumb mix firmly into the base of the tin.
-Cream the remaining 150g butter and sugar together, add cream cheese and beat until fluffy.
+Cream the remaining 150g unsalted butter and the caster sugar together, add in the cream cheese and beat until fluffy.
 Stir in the cornflour.

 3. Step 3